[ Home ] Leadership ] About Bill ] News ] Positions ] Chuck ]

 Vermont's Dairy Farm of the Year 2008

-The dairy has 950 lactating Holsteins and 150 dry cows on site.
-Three large state of the art barns, built in 1999, house the herd.
-A heifer barn was completed during 2008 to accommodate 650 heifers and calves ranging in age from 60 days to 22 months.
-Newborn calves are housed off site until weaned and join the herd 2 months later.
+The dairy currently has 900 lactating Holsteins and 150 dry cows on site.
+Three state of the art barns, built in 1999, house the milking herd.
+A heifer barn was completed during 2008 to accommodate 500 heifers and calves ranging in age from 90 days to 22 months.

-The cows are milked 3 times each day, which takes about 21 hours.
-The farm has a double 15 parallel parlor and milks 30 cows at a time.
-The herd produces over 23,000,000 lbs of milk annually for the St. Albans Coop, which supplies the Boston fluid milk market, Ben & Jerry's ice Cream and Stonyfield Yogurt as well as several cheese makers.
-There are 18 full time employees on payroll.
+Our cows are milked 3 times each day, and produce award winning milk, year after year, for the St Albans Co operative Creamery, which supplies the Boston fluid milk market, Ben & Jerry's Ice Cream, Stonyfield Yogurt, as well as several cheese makers.
+There are 25 full time employees on payroll.

 Cropland consists of approximately 1500 tillable acres in four towns, Sheldon, Highgate, Swanton and St. Albans.
 The farthest fields are 7-8 miles from the dairy.
 The farm harvests 900 acres of corn and 600 acres of hay.
-Nutrient management plans are developed in accordance with NRCS Nutrient Management Conservation Standards (code 590).
-Manure management plans are developed under AAP accepted agricultural practices criteria in conjunction with BMP best management practices program and administered by the Vermont Agency of Agriculture to satisfy requirements of the LFO permit.
+Nutrient management plans are developed in accordance with NRCS Nutrient Management Conservation Standards.
+Manure management plans are developed under accepted agricultural practices criteria in conjunction with a best management practices program, administered by the Vermont Agency of Agriculture to satisfy requirements of the LFO permit.

-Green Mountain Dairy is a large scale farming operation, resulting waste amounts to well over 40,000 gallons of cow manure daily.
-Increased environmental awareness and regulatory attention to manure disposal tends to focus on contaminants leaching to underground aquifers, contaminant runoff to surface waters, nutrient loading of soils, release of greenhouse gases (GHG) in to the atmosphere, and odor.
+Green Mountain Dairy is a large scale farming operation, resulting waste amounts to a large volume of cow manure daily.
+Increased environmental awareness and regulatory attention to manure disposal tend to focus on contaminants leaching to underground aquifers, contaminant runoff to surface waters, nutrient loading of soils, release of greenhouse gases (GHG) in to the atmosphere, and odor.

 The Biodigester Project

-The separated liquid gravity flows into the dairy's storage lagoon.
-A large advantage of the liquid from the treatment process is an apparent lack of odor during field spreading.
-Another benefit is the reduction of phosphorus, nutrient and pathogen loading when spreading, and a favorable response from society.
+The separated liquid flows into the dairy's storage lagoon.
+A large advantage of the liquid from the treatment process is reduced odor during field spreading.
+On open ground, such as those fields being prepared for planting, Manure is injected into the soil which further reduces odor as well as the potential for runoff.

 The process of an on farm anaerobic digester system is to collect raw manure into a receiving tank or vessel.
 During the first stage, the manure is mixed and heated to 101 degrees Fahrenheit in a vessel creating volatile fatty acids.
 The second stage grows methanogenic bacteria, which convert volatile fatty acids into biogas, primarily methane and carbon dioxide.
 The methane biogas is collected from the vessel and used to fuel a combined heat and power generator set.
 CHP gensets are commercially available reciprocating engines designed to burn biogas.

-On a continuous basis of operation, the volume of manure at Green Mountain Dairy produces enough biogas to consistently generate a minimum of 300 kWh of electricity.
+On a continuous basis of operation, the volume of manure at Green Mountain Dairy produces enough biogas to consistently generate a minimum of 300 kWh per hour of electricity.
 No seasonal variations are experienced in the system.
 The anaerobic digester and resulting electricity, classed as renewable energy or green power, provides multiple benefits to the environment, our farm and society.
-During the past 12 months of operation, we have produced 2,000,000 kWh of electricity to the grid, enough to power 400 average sized homes.
-Additionally, during the past 5 years we have shared our insight with over 16,000 visitors from 23 countries, Green Mountain Dairy Slideshow
+During the past 12 months of operation, we have produced 1,800,000 kWh of electricity to the grid, enough to power 300 average sized homes.
+Additionally, the farm has hosted tours for more than 33,000 people from 48 countries, part of an outreach project to share our insight with those interested in today's farm.

 Green Mountain Dairy Open House - May 2007